depthbomb/env/README.md

 env.get('TEST9');  // returns "I'm right here" - if a default value wasn't defined then it would return undefined env.get('TEST10'); // error: [TEST10] expected one of [typescript, javascript] but got "coffeescript"
 ```

+---

+† This library will work without Bun but it will not handle .env file parsing.
+Use a library like `dotenv` to assign .env values to `process.env` before calling `Env.create()`.